-This plan was prepared to conform to the Michigan Department of Great Lakes, Michigan Department of Natural Resources (EGLE) guidelines for community recreation plans.
+This plan was prepared to conform to the Michigan Department of Natural Resources (DNR) guidelines for community recreation plans.
 To be eligible to apply for Land and Water Conservation Fund, Michigan Natural Resources Trust Fund and Waterways grants, a community must have an approved five-year plan on file with the DNR by Feb.
 1 of the year they intend to apply or provide or submit a capital improvement plan with their application.

-In addition to maintaining grant eligibility, there are several other reasons for having an up-to-date recreation plan including:
+In addition to maintaining grant eligibility, there are several other reasons for having an up-todate recreation plan including:

-- Establishing short and long-term goals that reflect input from residents and realistic expectations for the Township Officials; - Analyzing current facilities and determining future use needs and/or improvements; and - Establishing budgetary priorities.
+- Establishing short and long-term goals that reflect input from residents and realistic expectations for Township Officials; - Analyzing current facilities and determining future use needs and/or improvements; and - Establishing budgetary priorities.